tlbueno/k8s-resources-setup/README.md

 ;; OPT PSEUDOSECTION:
 ; EDNS: version: 0, flags:; udp: 65494
 ;; QUESTION SECTION:
-;this.is.another.test.localdev.
+;this.is.another.test.localcluster.
 IN	A

 ;; ANSWER SECTION:
-this.is.another.test.localdev.
+this.is.another.test.localcluster.
 0 IN	A	127.0.0.1

 ;; Query time: 1 msec
 ;; SERVER: 127.0.0.53#53(127.0.0.53) (UDP)